 The 10 Best Gundam Model Kits

-This wiki has been updated 29 times since it was first published in February of 2017.
+This wiki has been updated 33 times since it was first published in February of 2017.
 Whether you have been a fan of the original Japanese science fiction franchise for more than thirty years or you're just now developing an interest in all things Gundam, these model kits are both enjoyable to assemble and a pleasure to behold.
 Most don't require glue or painting, yet still look striking on a shelf, and they make a great gift for any sci-fi or anime enthusiast.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes